fakhruzys/Tweet_Weather/README.md

 # Tweet_Weather

 A simple project that simply tweets a weather report of that day from Python.
 The weather report is to be scrapped from another website.
-So this project is just a combination of the Twitter API and web scrapping concept.
+This project is just a combination of the Twitter API and web scrapping concept.
 This project is purely for self-interest and for me to learn how to do web scrapping

+Currently able to scrapped the wanted information from the website using beautifulsoup and selenium.
+Now able to send a simple tweet about the weather in Kuala Lumpur.

 Will update as the project develops